 Developing autonomous vehicles using principles of open innovation will be a rocky road.
 Since as early as 1999, people have attempted to design cars wholly made from open hardware and software, without success.

 Combining existing technology to create something new gives rise to a number of difficulties.
 In particular, rights holders in relation to component parts run the risk of losing some of their intellectual property rights (for example by disclosing a patentable invention before applying for a patent, resulting in loss of novelty and confidentiality).

-Open innovation is nevertheless often still attractive because, by sharing results and learnings, individual entities may reduce their own costs of conducting research and development and improve their overall development productivity.
-Care needs to be taken in the drafting of agreements between involved parties to ensure rights are not lost and to ensure that there is clarity in relation to sharing the upside of any output.
+Open innovation is nevertheless often still attractive to many innovators because, by sharing results and learnings, individual entities may reduce their own costs of conducting research and development and improve their overall development productivity.
+Care needs to be taken in the drafting of agreements between involved parties to ensure rights are not lost or compromised and to ensure that there is clarity in relation to sharing the upside of any output.

 Australian law does not recognise data or information itself as a type of property that can be owned or bought and sold.
 Rather, any rights subsist in the ability to protect confidentiality over the information by enforcing its secrecy, whether by contractual relationships or general obligations that arise in equity.
 In a 1943 Australian High Court case, which is still applicable today, about whether the acquisition of information about aircraft designs was taxable property, the High Court said:

 Knowledge is valuable, but knowledge is neither real nor personal property.
-A man with a richly stored mind is not for that reason a man of property.
+A man with a richly stored mind is not for that reason a man of property.39

 Therefore, although often regarded in a proprietary sense, trade secrets and other forms of confidential information are not standalone intellectual property rights in Australia.

 Nonetheless, confidential information and trade secrets were spun into the spotlight in the context of autonomous vehicles, as a result of the dispute in the U.S. between Waymo and Uber.